La Garita, Jalisco: Religion

 Religion is a big part of the culture and habits of the citizens of La Garita.
-There is only one church in the town, La Parroquia de La Garita.
+There is one church in the town, La Parroquia de La Garita.
 The town celebrates all saints and the virgin of Guadalupe as most of Mexico, but every town has a special celebration or fair, "la feria", to the town's Patron, San Lázaro.
 Up to recently, the celebration for the patron was revived as it was forgotten with time and the popularity of the virgin to the municipality of Tamazula, la Virgen del Sagrario.

 Each of the fairs have a specific number of days for the celebration with different things done in honor of the patron or virgin on each day plus entertainment.
 The popularity of each brings tourists and visitors to the town increasing the entertainment value from concerts with the best bands, mariachi bands, and pop stars that Mexico has to offer.
 The celebration of the "Virgen del Sagrario" is done from 20 November to 30 November each year.
 For the town's patron, "San Lázaro", it begins on 17 to 22 December each year.

 About 89% of the citizens of La Garita consider themselves Catholics, while there are 11% which either do not associate with a specific religion or are other Christians.
 The number of Christians is growing each year and sits at about 5% that is composed of Baptist, Pentecostal, and Jehovah's witness.

 Sports

 Soccer is the main sport in the town with its popular team La Garita on the Municipal League, fast becoming a great contender on the league with a Juveniles and Intermedias versus teams.

 The rodeo and bull riding is also a popular sport in the town although it is mostly seen during the religious festivities such as the Feria de la Virgen de Sagrario.

-Basketball has become a popular sport in the town with the basketball field in a new community park that also includes a new soccer field with audience stands or bleachers, a concert stage and more, right by the river.
+Basketball has become a popular sport in the town with the basketball court in a new community park that also includes a new soccer field with audience stands or bleachers, a concert stage and more, right by the river.